What’s The Point?

 When will the Utah State Prison be relocated?

 The new Utah Correctional Facility is currently being constructed.
-It is anticipated that inmates will be relocated to the new facility in 2022.
+Inmates will be relocated to the new facility in the summer of 2022.

 When will development start to occur at The Point?